What is blackout poetry? How can you use it?

 This guide will show you exactly how to teach blackout poetry — and why you should at it to your poetry writing unit — or as an activity for any time of year.

 You know those books on your shelf that are falling to pieces?
 Grab ’em!
-You’re going to love using them for blackout poetry!
+You’re going to love using them for blackout poems!

 What is blackout poetry?